riscv-ovpsim/imperas-riscv-tests/riscv-ovpsim/source/README.md

 riscvOVPsim/source/README.md
 ---

-In this directory is the **full source** of the OVP model of the RISC-V processor and it is **available as open source under the Apache 2.0 license**.
+In this directory is the **full source** (provided for reference only) of the OVP model of the RISC-V processor and it is **available as open source under the Apache 2.0 license**.

 The model makes use of the OVP headers and OVP open standard APIs which are available as open source from Open Virtual Platforms (OVP).